vali_111 - Fotolia

 "IoT is at an early stage and far from a 'single' market," said Emil Berthelsen, principal analyst and industrial and enterprise IoT stream lead at Machina Research.
 "Work is underway, but the ecosystems are substantial and diversity of applications significant."

 IoT is expected to make such work easier through the development and movement toward industry standard solutions.
-Such products are now being deployed in a few vertical markets, such as manufacturing, utilities and automobiles, but sectors like finance and retail are just starting to build up their new ecosystems.
+Such products are now being deployed in a few vertical markets, such as manufacturing, utilities and automobiles, but sectors like finance and retail are just starting to build up their ecosystems.
 Renaud estimated that a decade or longer will pass before these applications are commonplace in many vertical markets.

 Filling in gaps in the IoT platform market